 We know that the damped natural frequency is given by

 We can see that if the damping coefficient is increased to unity, the damped natural frequency reduces to zero.
 This is known as the point of critical damping, where all oscillation in the circuit stops.
 This can also be seen in Equation 11.
-Since the damped natural frequency, ωd, has reduced to zero, the sine term equates to zero, the cosine term equates to unity, and the expression simplifies to a first-order system—identical to a capacitor charging through a resistor.
+Since the damped natural frequency, ωd, has reduced to zero, the sine term equates to zero, the cosine term equates to unity, and the expression simplifies to a first-order system—similar to a capacitor charging through a resistor.

 This can be seen in the critically damped trace in Figure 4.

 Since all circuits possess resistance, many electronic control circuits are inherently stable with poles lying in the left-half plane.
 However, from Equation 11, a negative damping coefficient causes an exponentially growing amplitude response, so poles lying in the right-half plane cause instability.
 With circuit simulation, it is easy to see the effect of a right-half plane pole by inserting a negative resistance.
 Figure 5 shows an RLC circuit, but where the resistance is negative.

 In this circuit, the damping coefficient is –0.1.
 Figure 6 shows its response to a step input.

 The damped natural frequency is still dictated by

 And, for a damping coefficient of –0.1, the actual frequency of oscillation is 994987 rads–1 (158.3 kHz).

 Again, from Equation 11, the response of our circuit is dictated by

 We can work out the amplitude response as the output grows: VOUT calculates to 61.62 V at 41.05 μs and to 114.99 V at 47.36 μs, which is identical to the readings shown in Figure 6.